Location: C-745 Phone: (718) 482-5690

 Dr. Shaunee Wallace

 Dr. S. Lenise Wallace, Ph.D. is a motivational speaker, college professor and communication professional.
-She is an Assistant Professor teaching communication courses such as Public Relations, Communication in a Professional Setting and Persuasion & Debate.
+She is an Associate Professor teaching communication courses such as Public Relations, Communication in a Professional Setting and Persuasion & Debate.
 She has over fifteen years of experience in public relations and image consulting.
 Dr. Wallace has energized audiences across the country, turning her speaking engagements into overall interactive experiences.
 Her research interests include public relations and race, gender and sexuality in mass media.
 Due to her prominent work in the field, Dr. Wallace was featured in two editions of The Practice of Public Relations by Fraser Seitel, one of the nation’s leading public relations textbooks.
 Dr. Wallace earned her B.A. in Political Science from Delaware State University, Dover, DE; M.S. in Organizational Communication & Public Relations from Iona College, New Rochelle, N.Y.; and Ph.D. in Mass Communication & Media Studies from Howard University, Washington, D.C.
 Dr. Wallace serves as the faculty mentor for the Public Relations concentration of the Communication Studies program and the LAGCC Public Relations Club.

 Prof. Francine White